Aliasflare/Aliasflare/README.md

   3.10 NOTE DOWN YOU TOKEN SECURELY!
 YOU WILL NEED IT LATER AND CANNOT VIEW IT IF THE TAB IS CLOSED!

 ### 2. Setup GitHub Repository
-1. Fork this repository into your GitHub Account (perferably as private)
+1. Fork this repository into your GitHub Account
 2. Goto `Settings->Secrets and variables`
 3. Select `Secrets` and add the following secrets
   3.1 Add `CLOUDFLARE_API_TOKEN` with your before generated API Token